The Fair Labor Standards Act (FLSA) of 1938 is a federal law that protects

 Job characteristics that disqualify workers as independent contractors include:

-- Undocumented workers' rights to fair pay under the FLSA, which cannot
+Undocumented workers' rights to fair pay under the FLSA, which cannot be

 Child Labor Law Violations